For the next month we will be highlighting each one of our 8th grade students. Congratulations to our Class of 2020!

 Bohden is headed to Southwest High School in the fall.
 Congratulations, Bohden!

-This year’s circus reminded Ava of some great things about CLWS: “In my juggling scene with the 7th grade boys, we were just dancing and being silly and they pushed me up onto the stage to juggle clubs when I didn’t want to.
+This year’s circus reminded Ava of one of the things she’s most grateful for after her time at CLWS: “In my juggling scene with the 7th grade boys, we were just dancing and being silly and they pushed me up onto the stage to juggle clubs when I didn’t want to.
 I was nervous to do a lot of things at Waldorf that pushed me out of my comfort zone, but I always ended up having fun.”